lozemc/laravel-actions/README.md

 composer require lozemc/laravel-actions
 ```

+### Installation for Laravel 10.x

-Next, add the following line to the $commands array in your `/App/Console/Kernel.php` file:
+Next, add the following line to the $commands array in your `/app/Console/Kernel.php` file:

 ```php
 protected $commands = [